Administration of medication procedures

 When the school needs to administer medication for a student, either temporarily or as part of an individual health support plan based on medical practitioner or authorised health professional advice, during the school day (including school coordinated activities), the principal or delegated staff:

-• asks the parent or carer to complete Student Health Condition Support (DOCX 82 KB).
+• asks the parent or carer to complete Request form – student health support (PDF 196 KB).
 The completed form should detail information such as the student’s health condition, medication requirements, health support needs and relevant supporting documentation

 • consults with the student, parents or carers when determining arrangements for administering medication

-• provides a letter of confirmation to the parents or carers outlining the arrangements for administering medication at school, Confirmation of prescribed medication administration arrangements (DOCX 60 KB)
+• provides a letter of confirmation to the parents or carers outlining the arrangements for administering medication at school, Confirmation letter – student health support: administering medication (PDF 115 KB)

 • stores all copies of the written medical advice and any other relevant documentation, requests and confirmation letters in a secure and confidential manner